SymfonyCasts/design-patterns/sfcasts/state-coding.md

 # Handling Difficulties with the State Pattern

-Alright!
-Let's start by reviewing how *difficulty levels* are handled in our application.
-Open up `GameCommand`, inside the `play()` method find where we check the outcome of the match.
-If the player wins we call `victory()` on the game object, otherwise we call `defeat()`.
-Let's see what does the `victory()` method do.
-Hold "Command" and click on it.
-Oh!
-It's just a shortcut for calling `victory()`on this `difficultyContext` property, which is an instance of the `GameDifficultyContext` class, and it's on charge of managing the difficulty levels.
-Good, let's keep digging.
-Hold "Command" and click on this `victory()` method.
-Aha!
-We finally see some real code.
-Here's a `switch-case` statement for increasing the difficulty level based on the current level and some conditions.
+How are *difficulty levels* handled in our application?
+Open up `GameCommand.php` and, inside the `play()` method, find the part where we check the outcome of the match.
+If the player *wins*, we call `victory()` on the game object, *otherwise* we call `defeat()`.
+Let's check out the `victory()` method.
+Hold "Command", click, and... oh!
+It's just a shortcut for calling `victory()` on this `difficultyContext` property.
+That's an instance of the `GameDifficultyContext` class, and it's in charge of managing the difficulty levels.

-For example, to move from level 1 to level 2, the player must be at least level 2 or have won 2 fights, then we make the game harder by increasing some enemy stats, but to keep it fair and fun!
-We also increase the player's XP bonus.
-Level 2 is quite similar but the conditions are just harder to meet.
-And, for level 3 we have some randomness where we roll a 20 sided dice and depending on the outcome some bonuses may apply.
-Cool!
-Ok, below that it's the `defeat()` method, which is the opposite of `victory()`.
-If the player loses there's a chance to decrease the difficulty level, and if so it restores the bonus settings.
+Hold "Command" and click on the `victory()` method again and... *aha* - some *real* code.
+Here's a `switch-case` statement for increasing the difficulty level based on the *current* level, as well as some conditions.
+For example, to move from level 1 to level 2, the player must be *at least* level 2 or have won two fights.
+Then it makes the game harder by increasing some of the *enemy's* stats. *But*, to keep it fair and fun, it also increases the player's XP bonus.
+Level 2 is pretty similar, but the conditions are just harder to meet.
+And for level 3, we have some randomness where we roll a 20-sided die and, depending on the outcome, may apply some bonuses. *Sweet*!
+Below *that*, we have the `defeat()` method, which is the *opposite* of `victory()`.
+If the player *loses*, there's a chance the difficulty level will decrease, and *if so*, it restores the bonus settings.

 Okay!
-The plan is to refactor this code so it leverages the *State pattern*.
-The first step is to move the logic of each level or "state" into its own class.
+The *plan* is to refactor this code so it leverages the *State* pattern.
+The *first* step is to move the logic of each level, or "state", into its own class.
 Let's start by creating an interface for our states.
-Inside `src/` add a new folder named `DifficultyState`, and inside add a PHP file, call it `DifficultyStateInterface`.
-The state's interface must have a method for each possible event, in our case that would be, `victory()` and `defeat()`.
-So, write `public function victory()` and for the arguments write, `GameDifficultyContext $difficultyContext`, then `Character $player`, and finally `FightResult $fightResult`.
-The `defeat()` method has the same arguments so I'll duplicate this line and rename it to `defeat`.
-By the way the `$player` and `$fightResult` arguments could've been wrapped in the `DifficultyContext`.
+Inside `src/`, add a new folder called `DifficultyState`, and inside *that*, add a new PHP file - `DifficultyStateInterface`.
+The state's interface *must* have a method for each possible event.
+In our case, that would be `victory()` and `defeat()`, so write `public function victory()`.
+For the arguments, write `GameDifficultyContext $difficultyContext`, `Character $player`, and `FightResult $fightResult`.
+The `defeat()` method has the same arguments, so we can duplicate this line and rename it to "defeat".
+The `$player` and `$fightResult` arguments *could have* been wrapped in the `DifficultyContext`, but we'll leave it like this.

-Ok!
-We're ready to add some *states*.
-Create a new PHP class inside the same folder, and instead of using numbers to represent levels, we'll make it better by naming levels as "easy", "medium", etc. So, name it `EasyState`, then make it implement the interface and hold "option" + "enter" to add the methods.
+All right, we're ready to add some *states*.
+Create a new PHP class inside the same folder, and instead of using *numbers* to represent difficulty levels, we're going to *name* them - "Easy", "Medium", etc. So let's name this `EasyState`, make it implement the interface, and hold "option" + "enter" to add the methods.
 Perfect!
-Let's start with the `victory()` method.
-Go back to `GameDifficultyContext` and copy the first case of the `victory()` method.
-Then paste it into `EasyState` and change the `$this` references by `$difficultyContext`.
-The `level` property is not going to be an `int` anymore, it'll hold a reference to the current state object, so rename it to `difficultyState` and set it to the next state `new MediumState()`.
-We'll create this class in a moment.
-Now add the property, hold "Options" + "Enter" and change its type-hint to `DifficultyStateInterface`.
-Good!
-Let's handle the `defeat` function now, scroll down and... there's nothing to do when there's a defeat in the `EasyState`, it is the lowest level.
-Let's keep going and refactor level 2.
+I'll close a few things, then, back in `GameDifficultyContext.php`, find the first case in the `victory()` method and copy it.
+Then, in `EasyState.php`, paste that and replace `$this` with `$difficultyContext`.
+We'll also change this `level` property to reference the current state object, so rename it to `difficultyState` and set it to the *next* state - `new MediumState()`.
+We haven't created this class yet, but we will in a moment.
+To add the properties, hold "option" + "enter" and change its type hint to `DifficultyStateInterface`.
+Awesome!
+And if we take a quick look at the `defeat` function, scroll down and... okay.
+There's nothing to do when a player is defeated in the `EasyState`, since that's the lowest level, so we can leave this as it is.

+*Now* let's refactor level 2.
 Add another PHP class and name it `MediumState`.
-You know the drill, implement the interface, add the methods by holding "Option" + "Enter", and copy the code from level 2 in `GameDifficultyContext`.
-Then, paste it into the `MediumState` class and fix the code.
-This state will move us into the `HardState`, so set `difficultyState` to `new HardState()`.
-Good!
-Now copy the code for the `defeat()` method, fix the code, and it will move us back to the `EasyState`, so set `difficultyState` to `new EasyState()`.
-Lastly, the `HardState`, add another PHP class, name it `HardState` and repeat the process... just don't forget to change the `difficultyState` to `new MediumState()`.
+This next part should look familiar!
+We'll implement the interface... add the methods by holding "option" + "enter"... copy the code from level 2 in `GameDifficultyContext.php`... paste it into the `MediumState` class, and fix the code. *This* state will move us into the "hard" difficulty, so set `difficultyState` to `new HardState()`.
+That doesn't exist yet either, but we're getting to that.
+Now we can copy the code for the `defeat()` method, fix it, and *that* will move us back to the `EasyState`, so set `difficultyState` to `new EasyState()`. *Finally*, we'll create our last difficulty state.
+Add a new PHP class called `HardState`, and then we'll repeat the process one last time.
+And don't forget to change the `difficultyState` to `new MediumState()`!
-(we can speed up the video here)

-Phew!
-We're almost there, we only need to initialize the starting level.
-Add a constructor to the `GameDifficultyContext` and set the `difficultyState` to `new EasyState()`.
-Before we give this a try I'm gonna cheat a little bit to trigger the `victory()` method.
-In `GameApplication`, I'll set the player's health to 100 at the start of each round so I never lose - after all I'm the game master!
-Ok, let's see if it works.
+Whew... we're almost there!
+Now we just need to initialize the starting level.
+Add a constructor to `GameDifficultyContext` and set the `difficultyState` to `new EasyState()`.
+But before we give this a try, I'm going to cheat a little bit to trigger the `victory()` method.
+In `GameApplication.php`, let's set the player's health to "100" at the start of each round so we never lose.
+After all, I *am* the game master!
+Now let's see if that works.

 Spin over to your terminal and run: